nightowl886/Tableau-Nintendo-Switch-dashboard/README.md

 # Tableau Nintendo Switch Dashboard
 🎮 Nintendo Switch Tableau Dashboard
 ## 📖 Overview
-This project analyzes Nintendo Switch game data and visualizes key trends in releases, ratings, and player engagement using Tableau.
-The dashboard highlights **how many games Nintendo releases each quarter**, identifies the **Top 10 strongest and weakest performers**, and includes an **interactive game detail panel** that displays dynamic information when a user selects a specific title.
+This project analyzes Nintendo Switch game data and visualizes key trends in releases, ratings, publisher behavior, and player engagement using Tableau.
+The dashboard highlights **how many games Nintendo releases each quarter**, identifies the **Top 10 strongest and weakest performers**, evaluates the **quality of frequent publishers**, and includes an **interactive game detail panel** that displays dynamic information when a user selects a specific title.

 The interactive dashboard allows users to explore: